 Monitoring and Sampling Techniques for groundwater and surface water locations shall include a description of the fundamental procedures for collection of samples.
 Specific procedures to be addressed include water level measurement; purging calculations, sample collection equipment and techniques utilized; and monitoring of field parameters (i.e., pH, temperature, specific conductivity, etc.) and their results.
 Surface water monitoring and sample techniques shall describe equipment purging, monitoring of field parameters, method of filtering for dissolved metals and sample collection techniques.

 Domestic well monitoring and sample techniques shall describe tap water run time prior to sampling, monitoring of field parameters, and sample collection techniques.

 Field Quality Control Checks shall describe typical QA/QC samples and their use.
 Monitoring events will include trip blanks, equipment blanks, and duplicate samples.
 The trip blank is only associated with days when groundwater well and domestic well monitoring is performed, because VOC's are not analyzed in surface waters.
-Collection and analysis of two (2) equipment blanks per quarter is necessary to document what analytical interferences or sample cross-contamination, if any, results from the use of the bailers for groundwater well purging and sample collection, and from the surface water sample collection equipment.
-Duplicate samples will be collected at one (1) ground water monitoring well per quarter.
+Collection and analysis of two (2) equipment blanks per quarter is necessary to document what analytical interferences or sample cross-contamination, if any, may result from the use of non-dedicated groundwater well purging and sample collection equipment, and from the surface water sample collection equipment.
+Duplicate samples are to be collected at one of the quarterly-monitored groundwater well locations during each sampling event and analyzed for all the same parameters as the sampled well.